 A SaaS WMS is the ideal solution for many online brands as it requires minimal infrastructure and investment to start.

 Plus, it offers plenty of room for logistics expansion to support increased order volume, to improve order accuracy, and to maintain visibility across operations.

 With traditional warehouse management systems, it’s not common to have to pay an upfront lump sum or onboarding payment.

-Additionally, some vendors may require you to pay fees for customisations, upgrades, database management, and server licenses.
+Additionally, some vendors may require you to pay fees for customizations, upgrades, database management, and server licenses.
 As many retailers have invested a lot of money into their WMS, they may feel compelled to keep using the system even if they’re not 100% happy with it.

 On the other hand, a SaaS WMS is more subscription-based where you pay a monthly or yearly fee to use the system and the associated services.